-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2020 reporting periods and have not been early adopted by the Company.
-These standards are not expected to have a material impact on the Company in the current or future reporting periods and on the foreseeable future transactions.
+Certain amendments to accounting standards have been published that are not mandatory for 31 December 2023 reporting periods and have not been early adopted by the Company.
+These amendments are not expected to have a material impact on the Company in the current or future reporting periods and on forseeable future transactions.